Los Angeles Service Area

 Door-to-door ground pet transport in Los Angeles — from the South Bay to the Valley, from the Westside to the San Gabriel Valley.
 We route around LA traffic, start cross-country runs before rush hour, and handle summer heat on I-5 and I-10 with brachy-specific protocols.

-Los Angeles is PAX's single highest-volume origin city.
-We run more trips out of the LA basin than any other metro — cross-country to New York and Miami, up the coast to Seattle and Portland, and inland to Phoenix, Denver, Salt Lake, and Austin.
+Los Angeles is one of PAX's core service areas.
+We run trips out of the LA basin to every major US market — cross-country to New York and Miami, up the coast to Seattle and Portland, and inland to Phoenix, Denver, Salt Lake, and Austin.
 The common denominator is that leaving LA well means leaving at the right hour.
 We build departure windows around the 405, the 101, and the I-5 south through Irvine — the goal is to be past the worst of the grid before the pet has been in the van for more than an hour.

 Summer makes LA technical.
-Downtown hits 95°F by mid-morning in July and August, and the Inland Empire east of the 15 regularly crosses 105°F. For brachycephalic breeds — French Bulldogs are especially common in LA — we shift departures to dawn, pre-identify vet-accessible exits along the 10 and 5, and monitor cabin temperature continuously.
+Downtown hits 95°F by mid-morning in July and August, and the Inland Empire east of the 15 regularly crosses 105°F. For brachycephalic breeds — French Bulldogs are especially common in LA — we shift departures to dawn, pre-identify vet-accessible exits along the 10 and 5, and run climate-controlled cabins.
 For long-haul routes east, the San Gabriels and Cajon Pass mean altitude changes, which compounds brachy risk.
 Those trips are coordinated case-by-case.

 Typical price ranges for routes we run most often.
 Every quote is itemized and personalized — these are starting ballparks.